Convergence of scalar-flat metrics on manifolds with boundary under a Yamabe-type flow: Preliminary results and long-time existence

-\begin{notation} In the rest of this paper, $M^n$ will denote a compact manifold with boundary $\d M$ and dimension $n\geq 3$, and $g_0$ will denote a background Riemannian metric on $M$.
-We assume that $(M,g_0)$ satisfies $Q(M,\d M)>0$.
-According to Proposition 1.4 of \cite{escobar3} we can also assume that $R_{g_0}\equiv 0$ and $\cmz>0$ after a conformal change of the metric.
-Multiplying $g_0$ by a positive constant we can suppose that $\int_{\d M}\ds_{g_0}=1$.
+\begin{notation} In the rest of this paper, $M^n$ will denote a compact manifold of dimension $n\geq 3$ with boundary $\d M$, and $g_0$ will denote a background Riemannian metric on $M$.
+We will denote by $B_r(x)$ (resp. $D_r(x)$) the metric ball in $M$ (resp. $\d M$) of radius $r$ with center $x\in M$ (resp. $x\in \d M$).